The Workshop

 Registration

 Send an email to Justin Pearson.
-Registration --- including 2 lunches and fika --- must be sent no later than xx August 2025 (to be announced).
-If you register after that date, then you are still very welcome to attend talks (the lecture hall is large enough), but lunch cannot be guaranteed.
+Registration --- including 2 lunches and fika --- must be sent no later than Monday 11 August 2025 inclusive, mentioning your dietary preferences.
+If you register after that date, then you are still very welcome to attend talks (the lecture hall is large enough), but catering cannot be guaranteed.
 There is no registration fee for the workshop.

 You may forward this information to anyone who has a legitimate interest in this workshop but is not yet on the NordConsNet mailing list: they can subscribe to it by applying to Justin Pearson.